rohithr8484/happy-bit-bloom/README.md

 ---

 ### 💵 Bollar
 - Turn Bitcoin into a **stable, spendable balance** without selling it
+- Deposit BTC to mint Bollar
-- Use BTC as collateral and repay later to unlock it
+- Use Bollar as Token and repay later to unlock it
 - Designed for predictable payments and settlements

 ---